nicoletrogers/nibrsbook/docs/offense.md

 |Anti-Jehovahs Witness                          |              5|         0.00\%|
 |Total                                          |      7,436,090|          100\%|

-\setstretch{1.15}

-Table: (\#tab:offenseBiasMotivationBiases)The bias motivation (i.e. if hate crime or not and what type of hate crime) for all offenses reported in 2019 that were classifed as hate crimes.
+Table: (\#tab:offenseBiasMotivationBiases)The bias motivation (i.e. if hate crime or not and what type of hate crime) for all offenses reported in 2019 that were classified as hate crimes.
 For easier viewing of how hate crimes are broken down, this excludes all offenses where there was no bias motivation.

 |Bias Motivation                                | \# of Offenses| \% of Offenses|
 |:----------------------------------------------|--------------:|--------------:|